r-ook/pymsweeper/README.md

 3. Fixed highscore ranking as the `sort_key` was sorting it in reverse.
 4. Removed OS dependant colouring name.
 5. Renamed to be unique on PyPI if I finally feel good enough to publish this...
+6. Changed the structure to re-use the same `Field` object instead of creating a new instance each time.